gutucristian/gutucristian.github.io/about.md

 Currently I work as a __Software Engineer__ on __Prudential’s Platform Engineering Team__.

 I am primarily responsible for designing and implementing strategic, high-performance data pipelines supporting the flow of millions of records between producer and consumer systems across the organization.
-By leveraging a micro-services based pub-sub architecture, each pipeline is designed to move away from traditional monolithic point-to-point integrations to a more resilient micro-services based event streaming pattern enabling real-time analytics, event based notifications, and data feed subscriptions.
+By leveraging a micro-services based pub-sub architecture, each pipeline is designed to move away from traditional monolithic point-to-point integrations to a more resilient microservices based event streaming pattern enabling real-time analytics, event based notifications, and data feed subscriptions.

 I am interested in full stack development, DevOps, AWS, and distributed systems -- with work experience in all of these areas.